sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-reservation-savingsplan.md

   - Cloud Economics
 author: "Sibi Lawrence"
 ---
-**Azure Reservations and Break-Even Analysis: Beyond the Discount Percentage**
+**Azure Reservations , Savings plan and Break-Even Analysis: Beyond the Discount Percentage**

 One of the most common cost optimization recommendations in Azure is purchasing Reserved Instances (Reservations).
 Microsoft's pricing calculators and Azure Advisor often highlight significant savings compared to Pay-As-You-Go (PAYG) pricing, making reservations appear to be an obvious cost optimization strategy.